lena-larionova/docs.konghq.com/app/gateway/2.6.x/install-and-run/kubernetes.md

     {:.Note}
     > **Note:** Some cluster providers provide only a DNS name for load balancers.
 In this case, specify `.hostname` instead of `.ip`.

+## Next steps

+See the [Kong Ingress Controller docs](/kubernetes-ingress-controller/) for  how-to guides, reference guides, and more.